Itsuki Aoki: Pro Wrestling Wave (2018–present)

-Oz Academy (2018-present)
+Oz Academy (2018–present)

 Aoki made her debut in Oz Academy on May 4, 2018 at a house show where she competed in a battle royal also involving Sareee, Sonoko Kato, Alex Lee and others.
 At OZ Academy Come Back To Shima! on May 25, 2019, she won a battle royal also involving Himeka Arita, Hikari Shimizu, Kakeru Sekiguchi and others.
 At OZ Academy The Fortress on July 11, 2021, Aoki unsuccessfully challenged Kaori Yoneyama for the Oz Academy Openweight Championship.

+World Wonder Ring Stardom (2025-present)

+Mi Vida Loca (2025-present)

+On April 24, 2025, Itsuki and Rina Yamashita were Suzu Suzuki mystery partners, going on to defeat Mei Seira, Miyu Amasaki, and Kohaku at Korkuen hall.
+After the match, Suzu would then announce a new faction called, Mi Vida Loca, along with Akira Kurogane requesting to join the unit.